ZestyZeke/project-euler/README.md

 ## Contributors: Zeke Reyna, Moses Franco

+This is just a fun little project from this [page.](projecteuler.net)

 To run any of the solutions, go into each folder and run:
 $ ./runplz

-I have a bash script called runplz that compiles executes and cleans each folders source files.
+I have a bash script called runplz that compiles, executes and cleans each folders' source files.

 Problem 1
 ---------